 A property agreement also needs to not contradict your will; make sure they say the same thing and support each other.
 And the biggest, most common mistake?
 Not hiring a lawyer.
 Even if you are negotiating a postnuptial agreement with a spouse while your relationship is stable and healthy, consider getting your own lawyer to make sure it is enforceable and done within the limits of state law.
 If any part of a property agreement is unenforceable, a judge is likely to throw out the entire thing.
 As a minimum, you should have a family lawyer look over the agreement before you sign it.

 The best way to make sure that your prenuptial or postnuptial agreement is written in the correct way, legal, and enforceable is to hire a good family lawyer.
-Shupperd Law has the experience needed to help you and your spouse formalize your agreements and, if necessary, mediate on the details.
+Shupperd Law has the divorce attorney experience needed to help you and your spouse formalize your agreements and, if necessary, mediate on the details.
 You may not think you are rich enough to need a prenuptial agreement, but the fact is that they are a good idea for most couples, and will help protect both of you in the event of divorce.